CardiacModelling/L-type-Ca-rundown-experiments/README.md

 ## Software
 - **Python** The code requires Python (version 3.3+) and the Python dependencies `pandas`, `scipy`, and `statsmodels`
+  - The Python packages used in this project can be installed by running `pip install -r requirements.txt` in an environment with `Python 3.9.5`
 - **R** The linear regression requires R (version 4+)